LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

   fig.show()
 ```

-We yield the desired data visualization:
+We yield the desired interactive data visualization that includes the module type, module section and the module itself:

 {% include posts_25.05.20_3_2_ects_by_modules.html %}

+Beyond this, you can think of including your grades in the treemap.
+Otherwise I plot of your grades over time may be also of interest.

+Just **feel free** and **be creative**!

+**ENJOY :)**